 Photo courtesy of Steamboat Springs Chamber Resort Association/Scott Larson

-The Hot Air Balloon Rodeo is a summertime staple of Steamboat Springs, Colorado.
+The Hot Air Balloon Rodeo is a summertime staple of Steamboat Springs, Colorado (usually held in mid-July).
 Visitors can roam the launch grounds early in the morning to watch as balloons inflate and perhaps even join ground crews in preparing brightly colored balloons for flight.
-Then watch as gleaming balloons dot the Yampa Valley sky at sunrise.
+Then watch as gleaming balloons paint the Yampa Valley sky at sunrise.

-After the spectacular professional competition has ended, plan a ride of your own.
+But even if you can't attend the rodeo itself, you can plan a ride of your own all summer long ($$).
 Several participating hot air balloon companies offer exciting rides over the Yampa Valley with views of green mountains stretching for miles around.
 Your pilot might even thrill riders by dipping the basket into Bald Eagle Lake.
 It’s a special way to experience Steamboat Springs and adds to your appreciation of the skilled balloon competitors.

 For another look, attend the Balloon Glow in the evening.
 Spectators can walk among beautiful displays of tethered balloons that illuminate the evening sky with brilliant colors.

 Driving distances: 30 minutes from Glen Eden and Hayden, Colorado | 1 hour 30 minutes from Walcott, Colorado | 2 hours 20 minutes from Laramie, Wyoming

 3. Go whitewater rafting in Taos, New Mexico